-How to beat creative block unscathed - in 4 steps
+How to beat creative block - 4 steps

 Every once in a while that creative juice, the energy that flows, encouraging creativity, inspiring great new ideas, and generally getting you up off the sofa and away from the tv, runs out.